-The Town of Hilton Head Island provides nearly 60 miles of public path-ways and nature trails for the enjoyment of pedestrians and cyclists.
+The Town of Hilton Head Island provides nearly 64 miles of recreational pathways and nature trails for the enjoyment of pedestrians and cyclists.

 Rules for the Road & Safety Tips, While Enjoying Our Paths: